Pant/nextcloudpi-readthedocs/FAQ.md

 ### What is NextCloudPi?

-NextCloudPi is a ready to use image for Raspberry Pi.
+NextCloudPi is a ready to use image for Raspberry Pi that runs NextCloud software to enable your Pi to be a home cloud server.
 This code also generates the [NextCloudPi ARM docker image](https://hub.docker.com/r/ownyourbits/nextcloudpi/).

 ### How do I install NextCloudPi on a Raspberry Pi?

 Follow the guide [How to install NextCloudPi on a Raspberry Pi](https://github.com/nextcloud/nextcloudpi/wiki/How-to-install-NextCloudPi-on-a-Raspberry-Pi).
 Don't forget the [Required Tasks](https://github.com/nextcloud/nextcloudpi/wiki/Required-Tasks-for-NextCloudPi).

-### How can I access from outside?
+### How can I access from outside my home network?

 See [this guide](https://github.com/nextcloud/nextcloudpi/wiki/How-to-access-from-outside)

-### I have been updating through `nc-update` but Nextcloud is not in the latest version
+### I have been updating through `nc-update` but why isn't Nextcloud on the latest version?

 `nc-update` only updates NextCloudPi related stuff.
 In order to upgrade the Nextcloud instance itself you should do it through the internal updater (in admin section of Nextcloud)